Putting small business friendly commitments into practice

 To improve permit approval processes, the council undertook the Better Approvals Project in consultation with local business owners.

 Councils that undertake the project work with Small Business Victoria and expert consultants to codesign and implement solutions to make it quicker and easier for people to open a small business in their region.

 The council’s existing process is to pay invoices immediately after having received the goods and services.

-In becoming small business friendly, councils can introduce processes to make sure small businesses are paid within 14 days or sign up to the Australian Supplier Payment Code.
+In becoming small business friendly, councils initiate processes to ensure invoices from small businesses are paid within 14 days.

 The council has ongoing, active engagement with business associations.
 They also:

 - promoted the VSBC’s Building stronger networks resource to help business owners create, manage and grow a network

 - rolled out their own Good Governance Tool Kit that provides support to local business association leaders.